axe-api/docs/docs/learn/bookstore-api.md

 :::

-After you created models files, you should be able to see the following results when you visit [localhost:3000/routes](http://localhost:3000/routes) URL.
+After you created models files, you should be able to see the following results when you visit <a href="http://localhost:3000/routes" target="_blank">localhost:3000/routes</a> URL.

 ```json
 [